Gradient-Free Privacy Leakage in Federated Language Models through Selective Weight Tampering: Attack Methodology

 \ding{111} \textbf{Maximizing data memorization with Weight Transformation Learning (WTL):} If we have a closer look at Figures \ref{fig:weight_diff_vic} and \ref{fig:weight_diff_vic_swo}, we observe that although the magnitude of impact on $L_{\star}$ is magnified after applying SWO, it does not fully coincide with the expected trend.
 In other words, the fluctuations of the magnitudes of $\| \Delta W_{\star} \|$ in Figure \ref{fig:weight_diff_vic_swo} differ from that of Figure \ref{fig:weight_diff_vic}.
 A possible reason behind this could be modifying \emph{all} the weight values of $W_{\star}$ as described above during our optimization process for maximizing the difference.
-To verify this hypothesis and also to get a fine-grained understanding of how the underlying weight values transform when the model is fine-tuned with sensitive data, we perform further analysis.
-Hence, we investigate weight transformation learning (WTL) using an end-to-end supervised algorithm.
+To verify this hypothesis and also to get a fine-grained understanding of how the underlying weight values transform while fine-tuned with sensitive data, we do further analysis and come up with weight transformation learning (WTL) using an end-to-end supervised algorithm.
 The high-level idea is to train a supervised model to capture the hidden pattern of how the weights in $L_{\star}$ change in the presence of sensitive training data.